 The cream of the crop students sat in this International Baccalaureate high school history class.
 They listened attentively to a teacher who had come back from retirement just to teach such a group.
 Strolling back and forth in front of a map bedecked white board he inquired loudly.
 “Does anyone know what happened in the United States between 1963 and ‘68?
 There were a number of good answers that they could have given for the turbulent times of the civil rights movement and Vietnam war that were so influential in the coming of age for many baby boomers.
 But the in 2013, the students just sat there frozen.

 Finally one child took a stab at describing that time, “Simon and Garfunkel wrote a lot of good music?” she responded questioning.

 When I was growing up I had very little interest in the popular music of my parents’ time.
-Most of it seemed very bland and mostly based on Broadway musicals.
-Coming of age during a depression, they certainly didn’t have money for indulging in phonograph recordings of the latest music.
+Most of it seemed very bland or based on Broadway musicals.
+Coming of age during a depression, they certainly didn’t have money for indulging in phonograph recordings of the latest hits.
 However, I knew a bit of their history particularly that surrounding the United States presidents and World War 2.
 In fact when in high school I could rattle off the countries, heads of state and even generals who figured so prominently in this war.